PhilRunninger/.vim/README.md

 ### [Matrix screensaver](https://github.com/uguu-org/vim-matrix-screensaver.git)<br/>[Sokoban](https://github.com/PhilRunninger/sokoban.vim.git)<br/>[Rogue](https://github.com/katono/rogue.vim.git)
 The occasional distractions from the dreary day-to-day work.
 Someday, I may try getting the Matrix screensaver to work faster.

-Sokoban is an old Sega Genesis game I had.
+Sokoban is an old [Sega Genesis game](https://segaretro.org/Shove_It!_...The_Warehouse_Game) I had.
 The protagonist's goal was to earn enough money pushing boxes to their designated spots in the warehouse, so he could buy a fancy red car to impress a girl.
-My fork sadly has no such backstory, but I believe it's a lot nicer than the version from which it came.
+My fork sadly has no such backstory, but I believe it's a lot nicer than the fork from which it came.

 Playing Rogue was how I spent A LOT of my time in the college computer lab.
 Yes, I had no life.